spectraphilic/reflexible/doc/source/getting_started.rst

     FD = pf.read_grid(H,time_ret=0,nspec_ret=0)

 For optimal performance, this function will use the FortFlex module.
-However, as a fall back there is a pure python method, but it is significantly slower.
+However, this depends on having a Fortran compiler (gfortran) installed in your machine, so as a fall back there is a pure python method, but it is significantly slower.
 If you receive a message about using the Pure Python approach it is highly recommended to build the FortFlex module.
-If you are having problems compiling :mod:`FortFlex <pflexible.FortFlex>`, see the section in the Installation instructions.

 .. note::
   See the :func:`read_grid <pflexible.read_grid>` function